 I can not believe the school year is halfway over and Skyler will soon be moving on to 7th grade.
 One of the things we started to talk about the other day is extracurricular activities that she can participate in.
 We already know Art is one of the classes she will want to take.
 It is something that she loves and thoroughly.
 That is when she asked me about taking pictures and if that would be considered art.

 Introducing Skyler To Photography.

 Photography is art, and it always will be.
-It is an art form that I am very passionate about.
+It is a art form that I am very passionate about.
 So now that Skyler might be taking even the slightest bit of interest, I am EXTREMELY excited.
-Over the years she has helped me when I had clients and needed my scrim or if I needed help with my lights when I tried them in a home studio.
+Over the years she has helped me when I had clients and needed my scrim or if I needed help with my lights when I tried the in home studio.

 DSLR VS Point and Shoot VS Cell Phone for beginners.

 As I said, years ago I started with picking up disposable cameras.
 When Skyler was little, I got my first point and shoot.
 Over the years I have upgraded my cameras and now currently own a Canon Rebel T5.